awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.PHPAutoDiscoverySetup.md

 # Installing the ElastiCache cluster client for PHP<a name="Appendix.PHPAutoDiscoverySetup"></a>

 This section describes how to install, update, and remove the PHP components for the ElastiCache Cluster Client on Amazon EC2 instances\.
-For more information about Auto Discovery, see [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+For more information about Auto Discovery, see [Automatically identify nodes in your cluster](AutoDiscovery.md)\.
 For sample PHP code to use the client\. see [Using the ElastiCache Cluster Client for PHP](AutoDiscovery.Using.ModifyApp.PHP.md)\.

 **Topics**
 + [Downloading the installation package](Appendix.PHPAutoDiscoverySetup.Downloading.md)